entigolabs/entigo-infralib-agent/README.md

-# entigo-infralib-agent
+# Entigo Infralib Agent

 Entigo infralib agent prepares an AWS Account or Google Cloud Project for Entigo infralib terraform modules.
-Creates the required resources for S3, DynamoDB, CloudWatch, CodeBuild, CodePipeline, and IAM roles and policies.
+Creates the required resources for S3/storage, DynamoDB, CloudWatch, CodeBuild/Cloud Run Jobs, CodePipeline/Delivery Pipeline, and IAM roles and policies.
-Executes CodePipelines or Cloud Deploy DeliveryPipelines which apply the specified Entigo infralib terraform modules.
+Executes pipelines which apply the specified Entigo infralib terraform modules.
+During subsequent runs, the agent will update the modules to the latest version and apply any config changes.

 * [Compiling Source](#compiling-source)
 * [Requirements](#requirements)